 Peru is a blessed country in terms of its biodiversity.
 This ecological abundance directly influences its now world-renowned cuisine, which has placed Peru as a top foodie destination.
 Have a look at our trips to this fascinating country.

 There are several different regional cuisines since each region produces base products that develop according to the country’s various ecosystems; the sea, the Coastal Valleys, the Andes, the highest altitudes, the Amazon, and more.

 The Coast of Peru is home to a rich sea and marine ecosystem.
-The Cold Humbolt Current rises from the lower ocean depths and brings the nutrients necessary for the sustenance of plankton, which, in turn, provide nutrients for many of the native fish species in Peru.
+The Cold Humboldt Current rises from the lower ocean depths and brings the nutrients necessary for the sustenance of plankton, which, in turn, provide nutrients for many of the native fish species in Peru.

 These resources have been used since pre-Inca times by virtually all of the cultures which developed along the Peruvian Coast, and their reception of influences from various social, economic and geographical changes have given rise to a very rich food culture.
 Another big contribution to Cocina Criolla (creole cuisine) comes from the African Peruvians who took part in the evolution of Peruvian food, music, and dances, as well as Asian (Japanese and Chinese) immigrants who added their traditional knowledge and ingredients.
 This is quite apparent in the large number of dishes which feature rice as a component of the meal.

 In the multi-tiered valleys of the Andes grow more than 2,000 varieties of potato, and in the high altitudes “superfoods” such as quinoa, kiwicha-amaranto and maca can be found.
 These are all well known for their powerful nutritional content.

 Here we have composed a short list of some of the best dishes of traditional peruvian food to travel through your taste; the smells and flavors of this diverse and multicultural country exposed with every bite.